7Cedars/powers/gitbook/for-developers/law.sol/README.md

 ## What are laws?

-Laws define under what conditions a role can execute which actions.&#x20;
+Laws define under what conditions a role can execute which actions.

-&#x20;Laws have the following characteristics:
+Laws have the following characteristics:

 * They are singleton contracts.
-One law instance can be used by multiple Powers protocols, and multiple times by a single protocol.&#x20;
+One law instance can be used by multiple Powers protocols, and multiple times by a single protocol.
 * Their use is linked to a unique adoption ID of a `Powers.sol` deployment.
 * They are role restricted by a single role.
 * They have multiple (optional) checks.